 “Our brains can no longer sustain the modern world.
 It’s far too fast and too chaotic,” he said.

 Mr Breslin commented on the problematic manner in which issues like mental illness and self-harm are discussed nationally, calling for a move from awareness towards action.

 “As little as 6 percent of our health budget is spent on mental health, the rest is spent on medications-the whole things is skewed from a political point of view”.

 He also said that “going to war with our government is not the solution.
 Fighting and conflict is never the solution.”

 During the address, Mr Breslin described the prevalence of shows like Celebrity Big Brother “It’s suddenly open season on mental health” in relation to producers who were only interested in exploiting mentally and emotionally unstable people for ratings,” he said.

-“If they were choosing physically ill people and making fun of their disability, I bet no one in this room would think that that was ok.”
+“If they were choosing physically ill people and making fun of their disability, I bet no one in this room would think that that was OK.”

 The prolific Limerick blogger also commented on the inappropriateness of sending people with mental health issues to A & E for treatment stating: “there needs to be a better place to deal with people who are suffering”.
-This sentiment was similarly echoed by Mr Breslin.

 Several charities such as GROW, Samaritans and the Corbett Suicide Patrol took part in the event, with manned information stands lining the venue entrance.